 5 Natural Remedies for Sinus Infections

-The pain and inflammation caused by sinusitis, or sinus infections, are true suffering.
-The bones around your nose, your eyes, and your cheeks are full of membranes that produce mucus, that function to heat and humidify the air you inhale and filter germs.
+Sinusitis or sinus infections cause awful pain and inflammation.
+The bones around your nose, your eyes, and your cheeks are full of membranes that produce mucus.
+Their function is to heat and humidify the air you inhale and filter germs.

-- Air or environmental allergies
+- Air or environmental allergies.

-- Tobacco and irritation caused by contamination
+- Tobacco and irritation caused by contamination.

-- Food allergies
+- Food allergies.

-- Dental infections
+- Dental infections.

-- Fungal infections in the nasal cavity
+- Fungal infections in the nasal cavity.

-- Systemic candida albicans (overgrowth of yeast)
+- Systemic candida albicans (yeast overgrowth).

-- Colds and flu symptoms
+- Cold and flu symptoms.

-However, even with proper medication, the symptoms are only mildly alleviated until all milk, cheese, ice cream, and yogurt has been properly eliminated from your diet.
-The elimination of these products helps to reduce the production of mucus and permit the nasal cavities to clear themselves out.
+However, even with proper medication, all your symptoms won’t go away until you eliminate all milk, cheese, ice cream, and yogurt from your diet.
+Cutting these products from your diet reduces mucus production and allows the nasal cavities to clear themselves out.

 Natural remedies for sinus infections

-During a sinus infection it is ideal to eat in moderation, emphasizing whole grains, beans, lentils, lightly cooked vegetables, soups, and cold-pressed oils.
-This helps to avoid the mucus that is formed in reaction to foods like flour products, eggs, chocolate, fried and processed foods, sugar, and dairy products cause.
+During a sinus infection, it’s ideal to eat whole grains, beans, lentils, vegetables, soups, and cold-pressed oils.
+This helps stops mucus growth that foods like flour products, eggs, chocolate, fried and processed foods, sugar, and dairy products cause.

 Apple cider vinegar